spaconference/spa-website/sponsor.md

 title: Sponsor us
 layout: page
 ---
+<h2>Why sponsor?</h2>
+  <p>Our conference has a long tradition of providing a supportive and engaged community to explore a wide range of the issues facing the development community today across the whole gamut of developing and delivering software.
+We are known for exploring the leading edge, new thought, experimental stuff.
+We go the extra mile to create a conference where you engage and participate in everything that we do.
+We aim to create an atmosphere where old friendships can be renewed and new ones made.
+Every year we see both the return of regulars and the arrival of new participants.
 <p>{{ site.conference.name }} attracts many participants who are experts in their fields, and who often play a leading role in product and service recommendation and acquisition.</p>
 <p>Becoming a sponsor of {{ site.conference.name }} provides the highest possible profile at the event.</p>